Operation Benedict: 151 Wing

 The RAF contingent was to consist of two squadrons of Hawker Hurricanes and one squadron each of twin-engined Bristol Blenheims and Bristol Beaufighters.
-Charles Portal, the Chief of the Air Staff, decided on 25 July to send only No. 151 Wing RAF (Neville Ramsbottom-Isherwood) comprising 81 Squadron (Squadron Leader A. H. [Tony] Rook) and 134 Squadron (Squadron Leader A. G. [Tony] Miller), equipped with Hawker Hurricane Mk IIBs.
-A Flight of 504 Squadron, based in Exeter, formed the nucleus of a new 81 Squadron and were sent on leave, to return to RAF Leconfield in Yorkshire or had just completed their training; two pilots of 615 Squadron who had deliberately failed a night fighter conversion course, were also posted to 151 Wing.
+Charles Portal, the Chief of the Air Staff, decided on 25 July to send only No. 151 Wing RAF (Wing Commander Neville Ramsbottom-Isherwood), comprising 81 Squadron (Squadron Leader A. H. "Tony" Rook) and 134 Squadron (Squadron Leader A. G. "Tony" Miller), equipped with Hurricane Mk IIBs.
+A Flight of 504 Squadron, based in Exeter, formed the nucleus of a new 81 Squadron and were sent on leave, to return to RAF Leconfield in Yorkshire or had just completed their training; two pilots of 615 Squadron who had deliberately failed a night fighter conversion course were also posted to 151 Wing.
 The wing headquarters comprised about 350 administrative, signals, engineering, maintenance, transport, medical and non-technical staff and each squadron had a commanding officer, two flight commanders, at least thirty pilots and about 100 ground staff.
 The wing was to be transported to north Russia in the first Arctic convoy and was to operate until the weather in October or November grounded the aircraft.
 During the winter lull, the fighters were to be handed over to the Soviet Air Forces (VVS, Voyenno-Vozdushnye Sily).
 After several delays, a 151 Wing advance party of two officers and 23 men departed from Leconfield in mid-August.